Challenging Late and Other Fees in Foreclosure

 • breach of good faith and fair dealing.

-If you want to challenge the fees being charged in a foreclosure action, you should speak to a qualified attorney who can advise you what defenses are available for your particular situation.
-Loan servicing records can be difficult to interpret and reconcile, so be sure the attorney is familiar with how to read loan servicing communication logs and payment histories.
+If you want to challenge the fees the servicer is charging in a foreclosure action, it's a good idea to talk to a qualified attorney.
+A lawyer can advise you on what defenses are available for your particular situation.

 FACING FORECLOSURE ?